roadrunner-server/docs/app-server/aws-lambda.md

 # AWS Lambda

-RoadRunner can run PHP as AWS Lambda function.
+RoadRunner can run PHP as an AWS Lambda function.

 ## PHP Worker

-PHP worker does not require any specific configuration to run inside a Lambda function.
-We can use the default snippet with internal counter to demonstrate how workers are being reused:
+The PHP worker does not require any specific configuration to run inside a Lambda function.
+We can use the default snippet with an internal counter to demonstrate how workers are reused:

 {% code title="handler.php" %}